Lukmanern/go-with-me/README.md

-# Go With Me

-- Learning Go Code by Example.

-# The way (core) i learn Go is :

-- Loop styles

-- Recursive (to understand what is stacking and `StackOverFlow`)

-- Struct

-- Pointer

-- OOP and Dependency Injection

-- Web/ HTTP/ net package

-- Database // you can see [my simple project](https://github.com/Lukmanern/go-supabase)

-- Go for Microservice : Gin/ ECHO

-# Start from here
+# Go With Me : Start from here

 - First, look at [roadmap.sh/golang](https://roadmap.sh/golang), after that you can see all [golang keywords/ syntax](https://github.com/Lukmanern/go-with-me/tree/master/GoKeywords)